izderadicka/audioserve/docs/api.md

 Authentication API
 ------------------

-A token is used for authentication, the token can be used as cookie with key `audioserve_token` or as HTTP header `Authorization: Bearer token_value`.
-Token is signed by server secret key and contains maximum validity time (token validity period can be set on the audioserve server) .
+A token is used for authentication, the token can be used as cookie with key `audioserve_token` name or as HTTP header `Authorization: Bearer token_value`.
+Token is signed by server secret key and contains maximum validity time (token validity period can be set on the audioserve server).
 If no or invalid token is provided API endpoints return `401 Unauthorised` HTTP response code.

 Token is received from server when client proves knowledge of shared secret.
 For this api endpoint `authenticate` is available.
+For details see also [OAS3 endpoint /authenticate](audioserve-api-v1.yaml).

 Collections API